buildkite/docs/pages/pipelines/rules.md

 Pipeline rules is a Buildkite feature used to manage and organize permissions between pipelines and other resources.

-Rules express that an action is allowed between a source resource (eg. a pipeline) and a target resource (eg. another pipeline).
+Rules express that an action is allowed between a source resource (e.g. a pipeline) and a target resource (e.g. another pipeline).
 Rules allow you to break out of the defaults provided by Buildkite such as cluster boundaries.

 ## Pipeline rules best practices